 Class participation means speaking in class; attendance is insufficient.
 This is especially important for case discussion and guest speakers.
-ATTENDANCE JULY 27 MANDATORY; missing all or any part of the session subject to one-grade reduction for the course.
+Three levels of assessment, based on zero, one, or more than one substantive comment/question.
+ATTENDANCE JULY 26 MANDATORY; missing all or part of the session subject to one course-grade reduction.